MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  If the function fails, the return value is **CLR_INVALID**.

 ### Remarks
- This member function emulates the functionality of the function [GetDCBrushColor](http://msdn.microsoft.com/library/windows/desktop/dd144872), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function emulates the functionality of the function [GetDCBrushColor](http://msdn.microsoft.com/library/windows/desktop/dd144872), as described in the Windows SDK.

 ##  <a name="getdcpencolor"></a>  CDC::GetDCPenColor
  Retrieves the current pen color.